-The body doesn’t like changes, it is as efficient at a molecular level in changes that allow homeostasis and as lazy to macro changes of its status.
-Everybody once in their life has tried to lose fat or gain muscle mass and everybody knows how hard it is.
+The body doesn’t like change, it is as efficient at a molecular level in changes that allow homeostasis and as lazy to macro changes of its status.
+Everybody has tried to lose fat or gain muscle mass once in their life time and everybody knows how hard it can be.
 What usually happens is that the body reacts well in the first stages as you are making changes, but then it becomes less sensitive to the same changes and it starts stalling (adaptive response).
 Variation is necessary in order to positively shock the body with a different stimulus and force it to keep on improving.
 The job of your body is to adapt in any situation to be always efficient.
-Your job, if your goal is influence your body composition or your fitness level, is to continually make changes in order to prevent the adaptive response,
+Your job, if your goal is to influence your body composition or your fitness level, than you need to continually make changes in order to prevent the adaptive response,

 Every stimulus that the body receives corresponds to a specific adaptation, by the specificity principle, that is the most important variable in training.

 There are three big ways to create variation in training:

 - EXERCISE CHOICE.
 Beginner athletes obtain gains simply improving their technique, that passes from being bad to be acceptable.
 The passage to an acceptable form to a excellent technique is harder and it requires a lot of practice.
 During this period of time, the body receives a lot of stimuli that results in continuous improvements.
 The more advanced the athletes is, the fewer changes will be necessary in order to be effective.
 So there are several ways to “trick” the body, like using variation of the main exercises.
 Boards in the bench, elastic bands and box squat are just some examples of that.
 Their effectiveness is due to their capacity change some line of tension and compression that can potentially lead to injuries, without changing the main pattern of movement.
 In other cases, variation are chosen in order to work certain weakness of an athlete.